 Innovations emerge from complex, dynamic, iterative processes.
 But how do designers, engineers, entrepreneurs, managers and users create opportunities and generate ideas for innovation?
 How are ideas developed into successful products, services and systems?
 What are the impacts of design and innovation?
 This online module uses a range of contemporary case studies to explore such questions.
 Its concerns go beyond innovation for commercial advantage to consider how, through responsible design, innovation can contribute to the development of a more sustainable future.
-The module includes a design and innovation project in which you will identify a problem, and develop your own solution.
+The module includes a design and innovation project in which you will identify and research a problem, and develop your own solution.

 What you will study

 Central to the module is a project which will give you the opportunity to apply some of the concepts and methods that you will learn.

 The module is structured into two parts, each made of up of three blocks that explore different aspects of innovation.

 In Part 1 you’ll focus on how opportunities and ideas for innovation are created.